The American Pillar Thuja Arborvitae

 ► Natures answer to noise and visual pollution

-► Much more economical than many board fences
+► More economical than many board fences

-► The answer to screening in limited spaces
+► Perfect for screening in limited spaces

 ► Terrific as an ornamental

-► Fast growing (3-4’ per year after 1st year planted)
+► Fast growing (up to 3’ per year after 1st year planted)

 ►Tall, very narrow, and dense